-- 1. Go to Deception > Customization and click the Customized Images tab. - 2.
-Select a custom image and click the Apply button or click the Apply icon beside a custom image.
+- 1. Go to Deception > Custom Decoy Image and click the Customized Images tab. - 2.
+Select a custom image and click the Apply button or click the Apply icon so beside a custom image.

 It might take a few minutes to apply the custom image.
 When applied, the custom image is listed in Deception > Deception OS.